-- fassa.com: Info material - loads of maps and brochures to download and/or order online
+- fassa.com: Info material has loads of maps and brochures to download and/or order online

 Cycling information websites

-There's a pocket map leaflet/guide.
-It's widely available, and you can download in pdf: Map of the Pista Ciclabile Dolomiti di Fiemme e Fassa
+There’s a pocket map leaflet/guide.
+It’s widely available, and you can download as a pdf: Map of the Pista Ciclabile Dolomiti di Fiemme e Fassa

 The visittrentino.info regional tourist information website has a useful page on taking your bike on public transport in the region: visittrentino.info: cycling-and-public-transport.
 For information on taking your bike on Trentino Trasporti trains see: Trentino Trasporti: Transporting Bikes